fnproject/hotwrap/README.md

  # Accessing headers from function call

- You an receive invocation headers from function calls as environment variables.
+ You can receive invocation headers from function calls as environment variables.

  All incoming function headers are transposed into environment variables using the following rules: